Marksjbriggs/dalibor-display/README.md

 # dalibor-display
 This is a 6 Nixie Tube driver board.

-There is a 2 Nixie Tube driver board here: https://github.com/jdbrinton/dalibor-display/tree/two-tube
+It is old and has bugs.
+There is a 2 Nixie Tube driver board here: https://github.com/jdbrinton/dalibor-display/tree/two-tube.
+It is much more up-to-date, has several bug fixes, and example software.

 UPDATE: The board has been tested good.
 However there's a yet-to-be debugged issue where it only operates between ~8 and ~10 Volts.
 EMI is suspect.
 Needs more debugging, but other than that board works fine.